benkulbertis/web-font-repository/README.markdown

 ## Attribution:

-Some code is borrowed from "[How To Prevent Hotlinking With PHP](http://safalra.com/programming/php/prevent-hotlinking/)" for the domain authentication.
+Some of the authentication system code comes from "[How To Prevent Hotlinking With PHP](http://safalra.com/programming/php/prevent-hotlinking/)" by Stephen Morley.

 ## More Help/Questions: